 Colleges sometimes include the maximum available federal student and parent loans on financial aid notifications to bring the amount of offered financial aid closer to the total cost of attendance.
 It's not always clear that students don't need to accept the full amount of all loans.

 Reducing expenses or increasing earnings to offset offered student loans will mean less debt after graduation.
 Lower spending and more income can also mean parents may choose to reduce or not take the amount of a federal PLUS Loan for parents.
 The borrower will need to repay the loan amount along with interest that accrues daily on those loans.
 And, it won't matter if college doesn't result in graduation, a job or the anticipated earnings.
 Once the loan has been accepted, the student (or parents in the case of a parent PLUS loan) is responsible for repaying it.

-If the offered loan amount seems like more than the student will really need, it’s important to decide exactly how much to borrow.
+If the offered loan amount seems like more than the student will really need, it's important to decide exactly how much to borrow.
 Remember that the borrower will need to repay all federal loans with interest.
-While interest is waived through Jan.
-31, 2022, on federal Direct Loans, including parent PLUS loans, that is a temporary measure.
+While interest is currently waived on federal Direct Loans, including parent PLUS loans, that is a temporary measure.

 Need some, but not all, of the offered federal student loan amount?